Writing

 Spelling: Spelling Shed

 Each class teaches spelling to the year group expectations.
 We use the planning, resources and strategies from Spelling Shed.
-Following this programme from Year 2 (Stage 2) and across the KS2 classes ensures consistency of teaching and pupils become accustomed to the various ways of acquiring good spelling skills.
-Stage 1 is used for additional support for children who need further consolidation or spelling interventions.
-Children in Year 1 follow the ELS phonics scheme.
+Following this programme from Year 3 (Stage 3) across the KS2 classes ensures consistency of teaching and pupils become accustomed to the various ways of acquiring good spelling skills.
+Stage 1 and 2 is used for additional support for children who need further consolidation or spelling interventions.
+Children in Year 1 follow the ELS phonics scheme Children in Year 2 follow ELS Spelling.

 The teaching sequence is based on the National Curriculum.
 Good practice in our lessons includes teacher modelling, Spelling Partners and the use of Spelling Journals not only in Spelling lessons, but also as part of writing lessons.
 Children also have access to online Spelling Shed activities in school and at home, which enables them to consolidate their learning.
 Other strategies include: Have a Go sheets; Look, Say, Cover, Write, Check; Quickwrite, Word Shapes, Image around the Word, Pyramid Words and Rainbow Writing.
 We aim to make spelling an enjoyable subject for both teachers and pupils alike.